Category: M

 🚧 Transportation

-Milo is a small town located in Piscataquis County, in the state of Maine, United States.
-The town is nestled in the heart of the Maine Highlands, and it is bisected by the Sebec River, which provides a picturesque setting.
-The town covers a total area of 34.47 square miles, of which 33.04 square miles is land and 1.43 square miles is water.
+Mount Holly is a charming town located in Rutland County, Vermont, United States.
+The town is nestled in the Green Mountains, a part of the Appalachian Mountain range.
+The town covers a total area of 49.6 square miles, of which 49.5 square miles is land and 0.1 square miles is water.
+The terrain is characterized by mountainous landscapes, lush forests, and serene water bodies.

 🌎 Coordinates

-As of the 2020 census, Milo has a population of approximately 2,340 residents.
-The town has a diverse age range with a median age of around 44 years.
-The majority of the population is Caucasian, with a small percentage of other ethnicities represented.
+As of the 2010 census, Mount Holly had a population of approximately 1,237 residents.
+The town has a diverse age range, with a mix of families, young professionals, and retirees.
+The racial makeup of the town is predominantly White, with small percentages of other races.

 🏞️ Nature & Environment